- View all products (0)

 At NutriGold, we recognize that a healthy soil ecosystem is essential for the long-term sustainability of plant, animal, and human life.
 This is one of many reasons why we mindfully choose only organic and non-GMO ingredients for use in our products.
 We proudly support the communities of farmers who use organic and non-GMO agricultural practices to nourish human health and maintain ecological balance through soil conservation, water conservation, and increased biodiversity.

 Our industry partners include the USDA, which sets the standards for organic certification and labeling, and the Non-GMO Project, North America's largest, independent non-GMO verification program.
 To be eligible for the USDA organic certified seal, manufacturers must demonstrate that they are protecting natural resources, conserving biodiversity, and using only approved substances.
 The Non-GMO Project Verified seal provides assurance that products are manufactured in accordance with best practices for GMO avoidance.
-To learn more, visit www.usda.org and www.nongmoproject.org.
+To learn more about USDA Organic Certification, visit www.usda.org.
+To learn more about Non-GMO Project verification, visit www.nongmoproject.org.

 Protecting our planet’s resources by mindfully sourcing non-GMO ingredients, supporting organic farming, and using earth-friendly packaging.